- Available in: PDF

-At the time of writing, I live on an off-grid island in the South Pacific for a large chunk of the year and spend the other months wandering the world slowly.
+At the time of writing, I live on a private off-grid island in the South Pacific for a large chunk of the year and spend the other months wandering the world slowly.
 I live and work wherever I feel inspired, from the Greek Islands to the Himalayas of Nepal and the cafes of Paris, usually staying in one place for a while until it starts to feel like home.

 Nope, I’m not a superdooper rich corporate woman cashing in on frequent flyer miles… and I’m definitely not a bikini model Instagram influencer with a gazillion followers… in fact I’ve been living nomadically since before social media existed, when mobile phones were for emergencies only and my suitcase was filled with canisters of Kodak camera film.

 I’m also not famous for anything or sponsored by anyone…

 I’m just a culturally curious minimalist who earns more than she needs, and until the day I bought a bus/house to travel around in, I owned absolutely nothing of value that doesn’t fit in my handbag.